mixpanel/docs/pages/docs/other-bits/privacy-and-security/export-or-delete-end-user-data.md

 Mixpanel supports account holders’ ability to request the deletion or export of end user data.

-Requests can be submitted through either a form found in a Mixpanel project or through a personal data export and deletion API that is available here.
+Requests can be submitted through either a form found in a Mixpanel project or through a personal data export and deletion API that is documented below.

 Only organization owners and admin can access or submit end user export or deletion requests.